-Sensoril® is a Clinically Proven Standardized Ashwagandha Extract
+Sensoril® is a Clinically Tested Standardized Ashwagandha Extract

 Ashwagandha and extracts derived from it have been studied extensively in both animal models and humans clinical trials which have demonstrated their efficacy and safety.
 Sensoril®, an industry-leading, multi-patented, all natural, standardized extract of Ashwagandha, contains a minimum of 10% Ashwagandha glycowithanolide bioactives.
 This is the highest level of Ashwagandha bioactives of any nutraceutical sold in the industry.